sebastiangoday/SAS/Activity 1 (creating tables and calculated fields)/README.md

 c)  Create a new calculated field named _tenure_year__by dividing the value of tenure by 12.
 The new field must be a decimal with 2 points.

-d)  Create a new calculated field with the name _charges_level_ allowing for three different values:
+d)  Create a new calculated field with the name _charges_level_ allowing for three possible values:

 charges_level = 1 for MonthlyCharges values between 0 y 20 (included)